bradietilley/pest-stories/README.md

 ### TODO

+- Add custom debug ouput for when `bradietilley\pest-printer` is composer required.
+    - Read composer.json and cache `isset($json['require-dev']['bradietilley\pest-printer'])` as a flag against Story/StoryBoard -- `supportsStoryBoardPrinting`
+    - if supportsStoryBoardPrinting:
+        - Clearer distinction of the naming of tests.
+        - Scenarios coloured differently (when appendName used)
+        - Tasks coloured different (when appendName used)
+        - Story names coloured differently
+        - Hierarchy of stories coloured differently?

 - Allow for Scenario calbacks and variable to be added after creation for cleaner syntax: `Scenario::make('name')->callback(fn () => true)->as('variable_name')`
     - Both Tasks and Scenarios will throw an exception when the callback is not specified at time of execution.
 - Add more tests